tfonteyn/profilecloner/README.md

 profilecloner
 =============
 ~~~
+New syntax for specifying what to clone starting in version 2014-12-27 !

-JBoss AS 7 / WildFly / JBoss EAP 6  Profile (and more) Cloner - by Tom Fonteyne - version:2014-08-24
+JBoss AS 7 / WildFly / JBoss EAP 6  Profile (and more) Cloner - by Tom Fonteyne - version:2014-10-27
 Usage:
  java -cp $JBOSS_HOME/bin/client/jboss-cli-client.jar:profilecloner.jar
     org.jboss.tfonteyne.profilecloner.Main
     --controller=<host> --port=<number> --username=<user> --password=<password>
     --file=<name> --add-deployments=<true|false>
-    rootelement from to [rootelement from to] ....
+    /from=value destinationvalue [/from=value destinationvalue] ....

 Options:
   --controller=<host> | -c <host>       : Defaults to the setting in jboss-cli.xml if you have one,